Clairaut's theorem (gravity): History

-Although it had been known since antiquity that the Earth was spherical, by the 17th century evidence was accumulating that it was not a perfect sphere.
+Although it had been known since antiquity that the Earth was approximately spherical, by the 17th century evidence was accumulating that it was not a perfect sphere.
 In 1672 Jean Richer found the first evidence that gravity was not constant over the Earth (as it would be if the Earth were a sphere); he took a pendulum clock to Cayenne, French Guiana and found that it lost 2 1/2 minutes per day compared to its rate at Paris.
 This indicated the acceleration of gravity was less at Cayenne than at Paris.
 Pendulum gravimeters began to be taken on voyages to remote parts of the world, and it was slowly discovered that gravity increases smoothly with increasing latitude, gravitational acceleration being about 0.5% greater at the poles than at the equator.

 British physicist Isaac Newton explained this in his Principia Mathematica (1687) in which he outlined his theory and calculations on the shape of the Earth.
 Newton theorized correctly that the Earth was not precisely a sphere but had an oblate ellipsoidal shape, slightly flattened at the poles due to the centrifugal force of its rotation.
-Since the surface of the Earth is closer to its center at the poles than at the equator, gravity is stronger there.
 Using geometric calculations, he gave a concrete argument as to the hypothetical ellipsoid shape of the Earth.

 The goal of Principia was not to provide exact answers for natural phenomena, but to theorize potential solutions to these unresolved factors in science.
 Newton pushed for scientists to look further into the unexplained variables.
 Two prominent researchers that he inspired were Alexis Clairaut and Pierre Louis Maupertuis.
 They both sought to prove the validity of Newton's theory on the shape of the Earth.
-In order to do so, they went on an expedition to Lapland in an attempt to accurately measure the meridian arc.
+In order to do so, they went on an expedition to Lapland in an attempt to accurately measure a meridian arc.
 From such measurements they could calculate the eccentricity of the Earth, its degree of departure from a perfect sphere.
-Clairaut confirmed that Newton's theory that the Earth was ellipsoidal was correct, but his calculations were in error, and wrote a letter to the Royal Society of London with his findings.
-The society published an article in Philosophical Transactions the following year in 1737 that revealed his discovery.
-Clairaut showed how Newton's equations were incorrect, and did not prove an ellipsoid shape to the Earth.
-However, he corrected problems with the theory, that in effect would prove Newton's theory correct.
-Clairaut believed that Newton had reasons for choosing the shape that he did, but he did not support it in Principia.
-Clairaut's article did not provide a valid equation to back up his argument as well.
-This created much controversy in the scientific community.